omahs/CairoLearnXinYminutes/Readme.md

   }
   ```

-+ External functions: External functions are functions that modifies the state
++ External functions: External functions are functions that modify the state
   of the network.
 You create an external function using the `@external`
   decorator: